ray-project/kuberay/apiserver/HACluster.md

 ## Creating Redis password secret

-Before creating your cluster, you also need to create [secret](test/cluster/redis/redis_passwrd.yaml) in the namespace where you want to create your Ray cluster (remember, that secret is visible only within a given namespace).
-To create a secret for using external redis run:
+Before creating your cluster, you need to create [secret](test/cluster/redis/redis_passwrd.yaml) in the namespace where you are planning to create your Ray cluster (remember, that secret is visible only within a given namespace).
+To create a secret for using external redis, run:

 ```sh
 kubectl apply -f <your location>/kuberay/apiserver/test/cluster/redis/redis_passwrd.yaml